AdityaN1198/Conway-Game-of-Life/README.md

 # Conway's Game of Life

 This is a small iteration of Conways game of life.
 It is a zero player game.
-To play follow the instructions below
+To play this game, follow the instructions below

 1. Install python version 3 on your system (skip if already installed)
 2. Clone this repository locally